Trust Me, I Can Convince You: The Contextualized Argument Appraisal Framework: Acknowledgements

 This project has been conducted as part of the \textsc{Emcona} (The Interplay of Emotions and Convincingness in Arguments) project, which is funded by the German Research Foundation (DFG, project KL2869/12--1, project number 516512112).
-We thank Meike Bauer for her thorough work and the fruitful discussions.
+We thank Meike Bauer for her contribution to the data preparation and the fruitful discussions.